WanqingXia/UR-gym/README.md

 ```

 ### Contact
-If you have any questions about this repository, please contact [Wanqing Xia](wxia612@aucklanduni.ac.nz) via email
+If you have any questions about this repository, please contact Wanqing Xia via email <wxia612@aucklanduni.ac.nz>